 Varsity,junior varsity, and novice policy debate divisions will be switch-side, cross-examination style, with an 8-3-5 format.
 Varsity debaters should only include your finest competitors.
 Only debaters in their first or second year of competition may enter the JV division.
 Only debaters in their first year of competition may enter the novice division.

 A school may enter a maximum of three (3) teams in varsity and two (2) teams in the junior varsity division.
-A school may enter only one (1) team in the novice division.
+A school may enter only one (1) team in the novice division, but we will have much more flexibility this year to allow a second team from a school off the wait list this year.
 We have space for approximately 320 teams.
 Policy debaters may not enter any other tournament event.

 Lincoln-Douglas will include varsity and the Glenview State Bank junior varsity divisions, with NFL rules and time limits.
 Varsity LD debaters should include only your finest competitors.
 Only debaters in their first or second year of competition may enter the Glenview State Bank JV division.

-A school may enter a maximum of two (2) debaters in each of the varsity and junior varsity divisions.
-You may email Michael Greenstein if you would like the possibility of entering a 3rd Varsity or JV Lincoln-Douglas debater.
-We will allow 3rd entries in the varsity and JV division if the space allows.
+A school may enter a maximum of four (4) debaters in the varsity division and a maximum of four (4) debaters in the Gleniew State Bank junior varsity division.
 Approximately 200 varsity and 100 JV debaters will be accepted for LD competition.
 LD debaters may not enter into any other tournament event.

 The November/December NFL Lincoln-Douglas topic will be used; check the October Rostrum.